 For those who are looking for a Gambia holiday to experience its heavenly beaches, there is no better location than the stunning Kotu.
 Offering a dazzling array of luxurious resorts as well as charming guesthouses right by the water’s edge, this is relaxation like you’ve never experienced before.

 As much as the jaw-dropping coast often steals the show on any visit, there is much to explore away from the beach.
 The Kiang West National Park and River Gambia National Park are both teeming with rare species, vivid flora and fauna and dramatic views from their highest points.
-The parks can be explored by foot, car or bike, and is the best way to get to grips with Gambia’s wild side.
+The parks can be explored by foot, car or bike, and are the best way to get to grips with Gambia’s wild side.
 By far the most thrilling of experiences on offer in Gambia’s national parks is encountering its populations of baboon.
 One of the country’s cheekiest indigenous critters, these fascinating primates frequent the renowned Baboon Island in River Gambia National Park, and provide an incredible natural experience for travellers of all ages.

 If you are looking for a bit more civilisation from your holidays to Gambia, the country’s buzzing cities provide endless days of entertainment, with museums of African history, bustling bazaars and incredible traditional restaurants.
 The energy of the capital Banjul is particularly infectious – discover its colonial past, taste the traditionally prepared cuisine and meet the ever-cheerful locals.

-Made famous by the novel Roots, Jufureh and James Islands have slowly increased in popularity as some of Gambia’s most mesmerising cultural attractions, perfect for history lovers.
+Made famous by the novel "Roots", Jufureh and James Islands have slowly increased in popularity as some of Gambia’s most mesmerising cultural attractions, perfect for history lovers.
 Jufureh is not visually impressive, but boasts an incredible slavery museum with replica slave ship.
 James Island is much more picturesque, but it is the remains of Fort James, a major colonial outpost dating back to 1661 that make it worth a visit.

 Those looking to discover Gambia’s hidden natural wonders should put their best hiking foot forward and head to the incredible Bijilo Forest Park.
 A community environment and small-scale reserve, many well-trodden paths snake their way through verdant vegetation and fascinating wildlife, with a lively population of red colobus and patas monkeys, sure to put on a show.